Location: 166 Drury Lane

 Where to buy tickets

-The Gillian Lynne Theatre is owned by the Really Useful Theatre Group and therefore the best place to buy tickets for School of Rock is through their website.
-Tickets purchased from this site are in partnership with SeeTickets.
-You will pay face value with a booking fee.
+The Gillian Lynne Theatre is owned by LW Theatres (formerly the Really Useful Theatre Group).
+The best place to buy tickets for School of Rock is through their website.

 Reviews from the Gillian Lynne